Forcepoint/fp-pta-ansible-docker-selenium-grid-hub/README.md

 # docker-selenium-grid-hub

 Setup a Selenium Grid Hub in a docker container.
+You can access the Hub's console at an address similar to this: http://selenhub.COMPANY.com:4444/grid/console

 ## Requirements